cbarcl01/HiC-project/README.md

 In order to run the scaffolding pipeline, we first need to align and convert files to input to the final shell script.
 The following steps must be completed:

 1. Download reference genome and HiC data
+2. Unzip data
-2. Align HiC data to the reference genome
+3. Align HiC data to the reference genome
-3. Convert .sam alignment to .bed format
+4. Convert .sam alignment to .bed format
-4. Sort the .bed format
+5. Sort the .bed format
-5. Generate a contig length fast.fai file
+6. Generate a contig length fast.fai file
-5. Run SALSA2 assembly
+7. Run SALSA2 assembly

 ### 3.1 DAG